 Airbnb launched in summer of 2008 as an affordable, practical alternative to hotel lodgings.
-The Airbnb website currently has over 1.5 million listings across 34,000 cities in 191 countries, which makes it an enormously valuable resource for budget travelers around the world.
+The Airbnb currently has over 1.5 million listings across 34,000 cities in 191 countries, which makes it an enormously valuable resource for budget travelers around the world.

 Homeowners or hosts benefit from Airbnb by listing their available rooms or properties on the website to bring in a nice side income with regular guest stays.
 Travelers benefit from Airbnb by finding unique accommodations beyond the usual option of hotels or motels.